chibui191/bitcoin_volatility_forecasting/README.md

 In terms of performance on the validation set, which spans 365 days, LSTM model has an RMSPE of 0.191254, which is **roughly 2.1% better than the best performing variant of the GARCH models** - TARCH(2,2) with an RMSPE of 0.213242.

 However, since financial time series data are constantly evolving, no model would be able to consistently forecast with high accuracy level forever.
 The average lifetime of a financial model is between 6 months to 5 years, and there's a phenomenon in quant trading that is called **alpha decay**, which is the loss in predictive power of an alpha model over time.
-In addition, researchers have proved that the publication of a new "edge" or anomaly in the markets lessens its returns by up to 58%.
+In addition, researchers have found that the publication of a new "edge" or anomaly in the markets lessens its returns by up to 58%.

 These models therefore require constant tweaking and tuning based on the most recent information available to make sure the model stays up-to-date and learn to evolve with the markets.